Equality of skew Schur functions in noncommuting variables: Background

-We say that a skew diagram is \emph{connected} if each pair of adjacent rows overlap in at least one column, and say that it is a \emph{ribbon} if each pair of adjacent rows overlap in \emph{exactly} one column.
 How much \tcm{certain sets of} rows overlap will be important for the rest of our paper and so we define \tcm{this} formally now, in addition to often referring to skew diagrams by letters such as $\D$ in order to streamline notation.

 \begin{definition} Let $\D$ be a skew diagram occupying $r$ rows.
 For each $k\in \tcm{\{1,\ldots,r\}}$, we define the \emph{$k$-row overlap composition} to be the (weak) composition